Network packet

 In telecommunications and computer networking, a network packet is a formatted unit of data carried by a packet-switched network.
 A packet consists of control information and user data; the latter is also known as the payload.
 Control information provides data for delivering the payload (e.g., source and destination network addresses, error detection codes, or sequencing information).
 Typically, control information is found in packet headers and trailers.

 In packet switching, the bandwidth of the transmission medium is shared between multiple communication sessions, in contrast to circuit switching, in which circuits are preallocated for the duration of one session and data is typically transmitted as a continuous bit stream.

 Terminology

 In the seven-layer OSI model of computer networking, packet strictly refers to a protocol data unit at layer 3, the network layer.
 A data unit at layer 2, the data link layer, is a frame.
 In layer 4, the transport layer, the data units are segments and datagrams.
 Thus, in the example of TCP/IP communication over Ethernet, a TCP segment is carried in one or more IP packets, which are each carried in one or more Ethernet frames.

 Architecture

-The basis of the packet concept is the postal letter: the header is like the envelope, the payload is the entire content inside the envelope, and the footer would be your signature at the bottom.
+The basis of the packet concept is the postal letter: the header is like the envelope, the payload is the entire content inside the envelope, and the footer would be the signature at the bottom.

 Network design can achieve two major results by using packets: error detection and multiple host addressing.